Kozhikode railway station

 An integrated security system was installed at the station in 2012 featuring baggage scanners, CCTVs and vehicle scanners.
 The 125th anniversary of the station was celebrated on 2 January 2013.

 History

-The railway line to Calicut (now Kozhikode) was opened to traffic on 2 January 1888 and at that time was western terminus of the Madras Railway.
-The first line in Malabar was laid between Chaliyam and Tirur, the former an important port town, back then.
+The railway line to Kozhikode was opened to traffic on 2 January 1888 and at that time was western terminus of the Madras Railway.
+The first line in Kerala was laid between Tirur and Chaliyam, the former an important port town, back then.
 With the arrival of the new line to Calicut and its growth as an administrative centre, Chaliyam diminished in significance and the railway line to it was subsequently abandoned.

 The station houses several vintage fixtures including a recreation club named the Railway Institute built by the British adjacent to the station in 1888 to serve as a venue for the social life of the Railways' employees, and a cast iron mechanical pump set that was imported from England to pump water into steam locomotives.